 On October 28, 2025, Hurricane Melissa made landfall in Jamaica as an extremely powerful Category 5 hurricane, with sustained winds around 185 mph (295 km/h) — making it the strongest storm on record to directly hit the island.
 The hurricane brought catastrophic winds, torrential rainfall, and storm surge as high as 9–13 feet, causing widespread flooding, landslides, and structural devastation across southern and central parishes, including St. Elizabeth, Westmoreland, Manchester, and St. James.
 The storm damaged critical infrastructure — tearing roofs off buildings, collapsing power grids, knocking out communications, and severely impacting health facilities and roads, forcing evacuation of patients and isolating communities.
 Thousands of homes, businesses, and agricultural areas were destroyed, and tens of thousands of residents were displaced and sheltered as emergency services activated under national disaster protocols.
 International relief, including medical aid and supplies, as well as ongoing recovery efforts, has been critical in the aftermath as Jamaica works to rebuild and restore essential services following this historic and destructive event. - Paho.org

-Send funds to Jamaicans impacted by the devastating hurricane.
+We supported Jamaicans impacted by the devastating hurricane.

 We are providing relief to families in the hardest-hit, highest poverty areas.